Amid plunking debate, MLB’s marketing is all-in on bat flips

 The league has been criticized in recent years for failing to promote its top talents — two-time AL MVP Mike Trout, in particular — and McHugh’s group has made player marketing a top priority since she took charge in a department restructuring last year.

 Those marketing efforts are clearest in its “Let The Kids Play” campaign.
-It debuted with an advertisement last October that featured emotional displays from players like Giancarlo Stanton, Javier Baez and Yasiel Puig.
+It debuted with an advertisement last October that featured emotional displays from players like Giancarlo Stanton, Javier Baez, Yasiel Puig and Mookie Betts.
 The ad used stern commentary from major league broadcasters as a foil to fun-loving bat flips, ending it with a message from a most notable baseball kid, Hall of Famer Ken Griffey Jr.

 “No more talk,” Griffey says.
 “Let the kids play.”